NCEAS/vegbank2/helm/README.md

 ```

 Before we deploy this Vegbank API helm chart, we must ensure that postgres is available.
 So we first deploy the `cnpg` helm chart.
 This will initialize 3 postgres pods - wait for all three pods to be ready before proceeding to deploy the Vegbank API helm chart.
-- Note: The postgres image in the `{chart}-reconcile-postgres` initContainer in the `deployment.yaml` must match the `cnpg` postgres version.
-Otherwise, it will not be able to connect and restore the dump file.
+- Note: Double check that the postgres image in the `databaseRestore.postgres_image` section in `values.yaml` has the same major version as the `cnpg`.
+Postgres major versions must match otherwise the restore process will not be able to proceed with connecting and restoring.

 ```sh
 # IMPORTANT: The chart name we will use to be consistent is `vegbankdb`.